 - If you wish, request a pre-qualification code.
 This will help the contractor installing your system know what rebates you're eligible for.

-- Complete the application form in full and submit it within one year of the installation date along with the following information:
+- Apply online within one year of the installation date along with the following information:

 - your FortisBC electricity account number or municipal electricity account number from Grand Forks, Penticton, Summerland or Nelson Hydro